Deep networks learn to parse uniform-depth context-free languages from local statistics: Learning Algorithm and Sample Complexity

-The root-to-triple covariance is also affected by the same sources of ambiguity as $C^{(L)}_2$, as illustrated in~\autoref{fig:covariance-decomposition} (diagrams v), vi) and vii)).
-In addition, even in the asymptotic limit, the contribution of ternary siblings (diagram v))competes with those where two of the three tokens form a pair of binary siblings (vi) and vii)).
-This competition prevents the direct inference of ternary rules from $C^{(L)}_3$, as highlighted in~\autoref{fig:triptic}, panel b.
-However, as proved in~\autoref{app:root-to-triple}, the spurious binary contributions converge to a simple correction of the root-to-pair covariance,
+with $\gamma\in(0,1)$.
+Then, with high probability over the random grammar and for all sufficiently large $v$, one has: \begin{itemize} \item[(i)] $\|u_{ab}\|_2>\tau_2$ if and only if $(a,b)\in\mathcal B_\ell$; \item[(ii)] for every valid pair $(a,b)\in\mathcal B_\ell$, the normalized vector $u_{ab}/\|u_{ab}\|_2$ converges to the normalized row of $C_1^{(\ell-1)}$ associated with its unique parent $z(a,b)$; \item[(iii)] Consequently, thresholding at level $\tau_2$ selects exactly the valid binary sibling pairs, and clustering the surviving normalized vectors recovers their partition by parent.
+In particular, \textsc{InferBinary} reconstructs the level-$\ell$ binary rules up to permutation of parent labels. \end{itemize} \end{proposition}

-The binary contributions are thus easily removed, and the clustering property restored, as shown in~\autoref{fig:triptic}, panel c.
+\paragraph{Ternary rules.} The root-to-triple covariance is also affected by the same sources of ambiguity as $C^{(L)}_2$, as illustrated in~\autoref{fig:covariance-decomposition} (diagrams v), vi) and vii)).
+In addition, even in the asymptotic limit, the contribution of ternary siblings (diagram v)) competes with those where two of the three tokens form a pair of binary siblings (vi) and vii)).
+This competition requires the subtraction of the spurious binary contributions, as illustrated in the following algorithm~\autoref{alg:infer-ternary}, which provably recovers ternary rules (see~\autoref{prop:infer-ternary}, with proof in~\autoref{app:root-to-triple}).